andrewdang123/COMP_3005_Final/README.md

 Running Main:                   ./run_main.sh
-Running Main without warnings:  ./run_main2.sh Repopulating Database:          ./restart_db.sh Viewing Database:               ./run_h2.sh
+Running Main with traces:       ./debugging.sh Repopulating Database:          ./restart_db.sh Viewing Database:               ./show_db.sh

     For viewing the database, join the link.
 Enter the directory of "testdb".
     Leave username as "sa" and Password as ""